-- Attendance period pursuant to WAC 392-700-015(3). - Weekly Status check pursuant to WAC 392-700-015(24). - For below 100 level classes, evidence of academic progress within three months of being counted.
+- Attendance period as defined in WAC 392-700-015(3). - Weekly Status check as defined in WAC 392-700-015(24). - For below 100 level classes, evidence of academic progress within three months of being counted.
 When the three months span September, programs have an additional month to meet the academic progress requirement.